I heard recently that it’s NOT a question of IF your identity will be stolen….it’s a question of WHEN…. I find that fact a little unsettling. 😦

 Carry On: My carry on was a tough decision –

 because I had so many ‘requirements’.
 It had to accommodate my laptop and a binder notebook.
 I wanted a secured front pocket (locking zipper) for smaller items and an easy access slip pocket for boarding passes, luggage tickets, etc… I also needed a sleeve on the back to slip over luggage handles once we picked up our checked bags.
 Finding all of those features – in a bag that was just the right size….took some time…. but I finally found it.
 I got the Travelon Anti-Theft East/West Weekender Tote.
-I found it on Amazon though purchased from eBags using reward point earned from buying my husband’s back pack the month before.
-I don’t think it’s available on Amazon anymore…and only limited availability on eBags.
-Travelon has discontinued it as their inventory is constantly being updated.
-However, with every bag they discontinue, they come up with another ‘better’ one to take it’s place. ha!!
+I purchased it from eBags using reward point earned from buying my husband’s back pack the month before.
+I think this particular bag has been discontinued as they constantly update their inventory, however, with every bag they discontinue, they introduce another ‘better’ one to take it’s place. ha!!

 NOTE: When buying multiple things from eBags, buy the most expensive item first.
 When the reward points for that purchase post, (30 days later) buy the next most expensive item on your wish list applying that credit…and so on and so on…down your list.
 Their reward point system is VERY NICE!!! 🙂

 BackPack: My husband chose a backpack from PacSafe.
-In addition to all the security features, he wanted something with good back structure/support so it wouldn’t hurt his lower back to carry it all day long.
+In addition to all the security features, he wanted good back structure/support.
 It also had to accommodate his DSLR camera and all it’s ‘toys’….
 He found what he wanted in the Venturesafe X30 Anti-Theft Adventure Backpack.
 This now has a rain cover which wasn’t available when we purchased…and would have really come in handy in Alaska.
-Oh well…

-Having returned from our trip, I can say, these bags were winners in every sense.
-We did indeed sleep on long red-eye flights…as well as a little snoozing on a long layover in the airport AFTER that red eye.
-Being able to lock pockets and secure our bags to each other AND chairs or posts gave us a little more security…and more ability to relax a bit.
+These bags held up very well on our trip.
+They were really nice to have on our red-eye flights and long layovers where we definitely snoozed a bit.
+Being able to lock pockets and secure our bags to chairs or posts gave us a little more security…and more ability to relax a bit.

 There are multiple YouTube videos on testing RFID blocking properties.
-Here’s what I found on a quick search: RFID Blocking Testing Watch a few…but confirm that you’re watching from independent sources and not from a company that’s just promoting their own brand while discrediting their competitors.
+Here’s what I found on a quick search: RFID Blocking Testing When watching these, confirm you’re watching from independent sources and not from a company that’s just promoting their own brand while discrediting their competitors.
 Travelon and PacSafe (and a few others) produced successful test results.

 - RFID Blocking Sleeves: These can be purchased from Amazon. (and possibly Marshalls or TJMaxx if you happen to catch it just right) They are sleeves to slide credit cards and/or passports into.
 Buyer Beware: Not all sleeves are the same.
 Read reviews carefully…with special attention to reviewers who have actually ‘tested them’.
 There are sleeves that ‘work’…then there are sleeves that are ‘pretty’….and some reviewers leave you scratching your head when they write reviews saying: “I LOVE my RFID sleeves.
 They’re so pretty…all my friends commented that they wanted some too.”
 Go figure!!! *sigh*